-As a group, we are targeting molecular mechanisms of local and reversible genome-wide reprogramming, cellular heritability of epigenetic changes, fine-tuning of local gene activity that can be recruited for clinical applications.
+As a group, we are targeting molecular mechanisms of local and reversible genome-wide reprogramming, cellular heritability of epigenetic changes, and the fine-tuning of local gene activity that can be recruited for clinical applications.
 Understanding how chromatin proteins act during normal development and during pathogenesis to shape the chromatin landscape will allow us to develop methods to experimentally re-program genes and gene networks and to design new therapeutic regimens for treating human disorders.

 Congratulations to Drs.
-Archana Dhasarathy and Motoki Takaku for their NIH CTR-DACCOTA Pilot award titled “Phenotypic and Epigenomic Impact of SARS- Cov-2 (Covid-19) Nucleocapsid Protein in Breast Cancer”
+Archana Dhasarathy and Motoki Takaku for their NIH CTR-DACCOTA Pilot award titled “Phenotypic and Epigenomic Impact of SARS- Cov-2 (Covid-19) Nucleocapsid Protein in Breast Cancer.”

-Congratulations to Dr. Motoki Takaku for his NIH supplement grant award titled “Mechanisms of Tumor Suppressor Function of Progesterone Receptor in Breast Cancer”
+Congratulations to Dr. Motoki Takaku for his NIH supplement grant award titled “Mechanisms of Tumor Suppressor Function of Progesterone Receptor in Breast Cancer.”

-Congratulations to Dr. Archana Dhasarathy, Co-team Lead in Cellular Systems, for her NSF- ND-EPSCOR RII Track-1 award titled “ND-ACES: New Discoveries in the Advanced Interface of Computation, Engineering, and Science”
+Congratulations to Dr. Archana Dhasarathy, Co-team Lead in Cellular Systems, for her NSF- ND-EPSCOR RII Track-1 award titled “ND-ACES: New Discoveries in the Advanced Interface of Computation, Engineering, and Science.”